Prof Helen L. Ball, BSc, MA, PhD

 Dr Andrew Lewis

-Dr Andrew Lewis is a Clinical Psychologist and Associate Professor in Clinical Psychology at Murdoch University, Perth, Western Australia.
+Dr Andrew Lewis is a Clinical Psychologist and Professor and Director of Administrations at for the Institute of Health and Wellbeing at Federation University.
+He was previously Associate Professor in Clinical Psychology at Murdoch University, Perth, Western Australia.
 He has a strong interest in the interface between biological systems and the psycho-social environment as early determinants of mental disorders.

 Professor Doug Teti